 RHS Hardiness Rating H4

-Tilia endochrysea is a primitive species in the genus, with the peduncle joined to the floral bract only at its base, and a dehiscent fruit.
-The rather triangular leaves with just a few large and irregular tooth (or lobes) is also distinctive.
-It is extremely rare in cultivation, having apparently been introduced only once, and represented by a single clone.
-The few semi-mature trees known [IN THE UK] (in private collections, at Kew, and in the Cambridge University Botanic Garden) are derived from scion wood collected by Donald and Sheila Pigott in the Wuzhi Shan, Guangdong in 1993 (Pigott 2006).
+It is extremely rare in cultivation, having apparently been introduced only once, as a single clone.
+The few semi-mature trees known in the UK (in private collections, at Kew, and in the Cambridge University Botanic Garden) are derived from scion wood collected by Donald and Sheila Pigott in the Wuzhi Shan, Guangdong in 1993 (Pigott 2006).
 The leaves of these trees open a dark crimson, perhaps their finest feature.
 They quickly age to dark green above with dense grey-white stellate hairs below, but variability was noted in the wild population.
 Seed from the same area sadly failed to germinate.
 Young plants have so far proved hardy in British conditions, but the new shoots are extremely frost sensitive and a sheltered position is advisable.
-Donald Pigott (2006) has noted that in north-western England it has been defoliated by strong winds (Pigott 2006).
-The tree planted by Pigott in the relatively continental climate of the Cambridge University Botanic Garden had grown well to 8 m x 14 cm dbh by 2014 (Tree Register 2018).
+Donald Pigott (2006) has noted that in north-western England it has been defoliated by strong winds.
+One planted by Pigott in the relatively continental climate of the Cambridge University Botanic Garden had grown well to 8 m x 14 cm dbh by 2014 (Tree Register 2018).
 There are fine specimens at the Savill Garden and Thenford House.

-In recent years it has been offered for sale by specialist nurseries in the UK from which it has subsequently been introduced to collections elsewhere, for example to continental Europe at Arboretum Wespelaar (accession 13114) where it is growing well (Arboretum Wespelaar 2019), and to North America, for example Bartlett Tree Experts, who aquired material in 2015 ( http://rbg-web2.rbge.org.uk/multisite/multisite3.php).
+In recent years it has been offered for sale by specialist nurseries in the UK from which it has subsequently been introduced to collections elsewhere, for example to continental Europe at Arboretum Wespelaar (accession 13114) where it is growing well (Arboretum Wespelaar 2019), and to North America, where a specimen was planted at the JC Raulston Arboretum in 2017 (JC Raulston Arboretum 2020).